ViktorQvarfordt/blog/posts/2023-12-03-postgres-data-isolation.md

 SELECT * FROM users WHERE tenant_id = current_setting('app.current_tenant_id');
 ```

 The `current_tenant_id` is managed by the db client in application code and queries need to run as a database user without superuser privileges.

-See the reference implementation at the end of this article for more details.
+See the [Supabase docs](supabase.com/docs/guides/auth/row-level-security) for a more elaborate description of RLS, and see the end of this article for a succinct reference implementation using no frameworks.

-**Pros:** Gives stric data isolation guarantees automatically after policies have been set up.
-Access control can be very granular; different policies can be specified for `SELECT`, `INSERT`, `UPDATE` and `DELETE`.
+**Pros:** Gives strict data isolation guarantees automatically after policies have been set up.
+Access control can be very granular; different policies can be specified for SELECT, INSERT, UPDATE and DELETE.
+Any RBAC can be modeled.

 **Cons:** Has a performance impact on queries since the RLS policies are evaluated for each row.
-Application logic is spread out across the database and application code, which makes it harder to reason about.
+Application logic is spread out across the database and application code, making it harder to reason about.

 ### 5. Schemas separation